 For non-residential, commercial construction projects, plans are required to be signed and sealed by a licensed Maryland architect or engineer.
 3 sets of plans are required for submittal.
 1 set is retained by the Department of Permits and Inspection, the Office of Life Safety retains another, and 1 set is returned to the applicant with comments.

-Review Time Plans are reviewed according to the established Plan Review Timeframes.
-During the review, if it is determined additional information is required to complete the review; a “Hold Notice” is mailed to the applicant.
+Plans are reviewed according to the established Plan Review Timeframes.
+During the review, if it is determined additional information is required to complete the review; a “Hold Notice” is sent to the applicant.
 When the additional information is received, the review is continued.